asmitbm/contributors-guide/pages/Git-and-Github.md

 ```
 git commit -m "your commit message"
 ```

-* Push your changes to forked repository on GitHub
+**Pushing the commit:**

+* Now you must commit to the fork.
+All you have to do is:

 ```
 git push origin feature/newPage
 ```

+It will almost certainly ask for your GitHub login credentials.
+Enter them, and your commit will be pushed online on the GitHub repository.

 When all of your changes have been committed and pushed to GitHub, visit the page for your fork there, choose the development branch, and then press the `Compare & pull request` button.